pwhermanson/heyspex/docs/layout-system.md

 # HeySpex Layout System

+> See also: [Layout Styling Guide](./layout-styling.md) for the companion document covering styling, classes, and theming conventions used by this system.

 ## Overview

 This document defines the complete layout system specification for the HeySpex application, including architectural hierarchy, positioning capabilities, feature specifications, and system behavior.
 For terminology and naming conventions, see [Layout Terminology](./terminology.md).